Please direct your general questions to email@example.com.

 Katherine is available at email@example.com.

 Eric’s diverse activities have made him one of the New York Observer’s “Power Punks,” one of Interview Magazine’s “30 To Watch,” one of International Design Magazine’s “ID 40” influential designers and one of The Hollywood Reporter’s “Digital 50” along with Stephen Spielberg and Will Wright.
 Eric recently was honored with a “VIP Award” by the International Game Developers Association for his years of work in the game creation community.

 For nine years, Eric was the Co-Founder and Chief Design Officer of Gamelab, a game development company based in New York City that was named one of 5 “Rising Star” design firms by HOW Magazine.

 Eric lectures and publishes extensively on games, including keynotes at major industry events.
 He is the co-author with Katie Salen of Rules of Play: Game Design Fundamentals, the definitive textbook on game design.
 He is also the co-editor with Katie Salen of The Game Design Reader and co-editor with Amy Scholder of RE:PLAY – Game Design and Game Culture.

-Charles J Pratt - Instructor
+Charles J Pratt - Assistant Arts Professor

 Charles J Pratt has been a freelance game designer since he graduated from NYU’s Interactive Telecommunications Program (ITP) in 2007.
 He’s worked on projects for companies as varied as Adult Swim, Footlocker, and the British government.
 He’s also been involved with a number of independent games such as the early web-based social game Casablanca, the street game Search Brigade, and most recently a tower defense game for the iPhone called Critter Defense.